-A correction surgery is a type of facial plastic surgery and is designed to surgically alter the shape or size of the ears or for pinning back ears for excessively protruding ears.
+A correction surgery is a type of facial plastic surgery designed to surgically alter the shape or size of the ears or pin back ears for excessively protruding ears.
 The medical term used to describe ear pinning is otoplasty or pinnaplasty.
-Otoplasty is most commonly performed for younger children although the procedure is increasingly carried out in adults.
+Otoplasty is most commonly performed for younger children, although the procedure is increasingly carried out in adults.
 Pinnaplasty surgery should not be performed on children below the age of five as the ears will still be undergoing active growth and development up to the age of six years.
 Surgery is best performed once children have reached the age of six.

 RELATED: Benefits of Otoplasty surgery